 More Than Just a Celebrant

 Grief is a natural process, but it can be devastating for some.
-Having a Celebrant who appreciates this from a professional point of view and on a personal level has proven to be an invaluable resource and support for hundreds of families and individuals.
-It also provides a unique component to the quality of the funeral ceremony.
+A Celebrant who understands grief professionally and personally is the exception rather than the rule; this has proven to be an invaluable resource and support for hundreds of families and individuals.
+It adds a unique component to the quality of the funeral ceremony.

-Offering an empathic, professional service is part and parcel of my Celebrancy, and it is what defines who I am both personally and professionally.
+Offering an empathic, professional service is part and parcel of Steve’s unique Celebrancy, and it is what defines who he is both personally and professionally.

-If you need someone to talk to, don’t be afraid to ask!
-Your GP will be very familiar with how you are feeling and put you in touch with someone trained to offer you support.
-Alternatively, contact me, and I will refer you to the Holding Dear Support Service.
+Don’t be afraid to ask if you need someone to talk to.
+Your GP will be very familiar with how you feel and put you in touch with someone trained to offer you support.

-There are other very good organisations which provide specialist support to the bereaved, namely:
+There are other outstanding organisations that provide specialist support to the bereaved too, namely: